091labs/Snack-n-Tech/DESIGN.md

 Output to user will be done with receiving bowl, indication leds and lcd display (16-20 char, 2-4 rows).

+User interface could be integrate with our door lock to enable door being left unlocked during open events.

 Controller
 ----------